reallythin/reallythin/README.md

 <h1 align="center">Hi 👋, I'm @reallythin</h1>
 <h3 align="center">Welcome to my GitHub Profile</h3>
-At the moment, I’m focusing on building a strong foundation in web development, focusing on HTML.
-I'm also planning to expand my knowledge by learning C# and Python in the future.
-Once I've managed to create a solid base in those areas, I'd love to contribute to open-source projects.
+I'm currently focusing on building my foundation in Python.
+However, I'm planning on expanding my knowledge into C# and .NET development in the future.
+After building this base, I'd love to contribute to open-source projects.
 <!--- No secret info here ;) --->

 # Stats